 If you don’t already know, I’m slightly obsessed with busy bags at our house.
 We probably have over 100 of them.
-Here’s the latest:
+Here’s the magic in action:

 I designed these play dough activity games to teach skills for molding shapes of familiar objects that they can visualize and then create.
 Carrots, chocolate chips, apples on a tree, candles, legs on octopus, sand castle, burgers on a grill, worms, bubbles, pancakes, snowman face, glasses and mustache on a boy, etc.

 Play Dough Activity Mat Instructions